victorsand/go-mock-example/README.md

 ```

 ## Benefits
-- The mock class does not contain any business logic on its own, and doesn't have to change unless the interface changes.
+- The mock class does not contain any logic on its own, and doesn't have to change unless the interface changes.
 -  Each unit test is 100% responsible for providing exactly the data needed.
 Default implementations are of course possible and is a matter of choice.
 As is, the test crash if one tries to call a method without a provided implementation.